yanshenlmx/full-house-update/README.md

 # Setup
 The version of Chromedrive is 125.0.6422.60, if the version on your end is not this one, please visit https://developer.chrome.com/docs/chromedriver/downloads/version-selection and download the correct version.

+Change the directory of Chromedrive in the scraping.py.

 # Fangraphs data
 I am working on the codes to scrape the Fangraphs data by entering the username and password.
 Currently, please download the datasets by using the link in full_house_update.R